Settlement vs. Trial in San Diego Personal Injury Cases

 Lower Legal Costs

 Settlement negotiations require less attorney time and preparation than preparing for and conducting a trial.
 This can result in lower legal costs and higher net recovery for you.
+Understanding how contingency fees and costs work is important when evaluating either path.

 Privacy